Special Frames for Your Pet (1.00$ )

 Many of the rodenticides contain anticoagulant (blood thinning) chemicals.
 When ingested by a cat, life-threatening hemorrhaging can result.
 Signs of anticoagulant poisoning include weakness, blood in the urine or stools, bleeding gums and nose bleeds.
 However, it can take several days before any of these signs are apparent, depending on the quantity ingested and the time period of ingestion.
 If your cat exhibits any of these signs, prompt treatment by your veterinarian is essential.

-kidneys, heart and lungs are vulnerable to calcification.
+Another danger for cats is a new class of rodenticides, which cause organ failure and death through soft tissue calcification.
+The kidneys, heart and lungs are vulnerable to calcification.
 Signs of this kind of poisoning vary with organs most affected.
 They may include twitching, nausea and vomiting blood.
 The best protection against rodenticide poisoning is to use safety baits in a rodent control program.
 If tracking powders are used, keep all pets and children away from the area,

 If you want to add this cat article to your website, you must include the following author information with the cat article - including the links: